RowanTL/HushGP/README.md

 # HushGP
 A PushGP implementation in Haskell

+This branch is meant to overhaul the system with the lens library for more abstraction.

 ## Tasks
 * [ ] Post minimal core of exec to haskell discourse for advice about speed optimization.
 * [x] Do test-driven development on this one.